Havana, Cuba – The City Of Scarcity

 Installment #1 in the "World City Profiles" series, which explores urbanization at the international level.

-[This is installment #1 of what will be an ongoing monthly series called “World City Profiles”.
-It will document urbanization trends in international cities, with a new article appearing around the first of every month.
+[This is installment #1 of what will be an ongoing series called “World City Profiles”.
+It will document urbanization trends in international cities.
 This inaugural photo essay was written several years ago by Scott Beyer, following his trip to Havana, Cuba.
-Here is the second photo essay about his trip.
+Here is essay #2 about his trip.
 All photos are by Beyer.]

-1. I’m now a week removed from my Cuba trip, where I spent 4 days in Havana biking through the city’s near-hourly mix of high heat and torrential rainfall, returning to my bed & breakfast each night covered in soot.
-My first few days back in Miami I spent sick and exhausted in a hotel, but managed in the latter half to pump out a Forbes article on Miami’s inequality.
-The piece was slammed the next morning by the Miami New Times–a local alternative rag–for making arguments that staff writer Kyle Munzenrieder found “structurally racist.”
-I sent an email asking him to elaborate on the racism charge (since he didn’t in the article), but haven’t heard back.
+I’m now a week removed from my Cuba trip, where I spent 4 days in Havana biking through the city’s near-hourly mix of high heat and torrential rainfall, returning to my bed & breakfast each night soaked.
+My first few days back in Miami I spent sick and exhausted in a hotel, but managed in the latter half to collect and write about all the photos I took.

-2. That said, my mind mostly remained in Cuba.
 It would be hard to summarize on this page everything that I learned there, since the nation has a complex history, and enforces a dizzying array of Communist-inspired regulations that would mystify Americans, and that has impoverished average Cubans.
-In coming weeks, I’ll explore these economic policies–and the effects of the U.S. embargo–in depth for other publications.
+In coming weeks, I’ll explore these economic policies in depth for other publications.
 But I’ll say a quick word here about Havana’s living conditions, peppered with a few of the more than 300 photographs I took.

 While exploring Havana’s neighborhoods, the thing that jumped out was not the city’s poverty (although there was plenty of that), but its scarcity.
 Because Cuba’s government does not value or comprehend mass production–namely not for agriculture–there are shortages of everything.
 In America, we take for granted that any basic convenience is but a short drive away.
 But in Havana, running errands isn’t that simple.
 City residents have limited mobility: the bus system is cheap but unreliable, the newly-private taxi system is efficient but costly, and for most Cubans, owning a bicycle–much less an automobile–requires years of savings.
 So they must stick to neighborhood stores with minimal inventory, and even if they did all have cars, there would still be few outside options.